spenserblack/comfy-ahk/README.md

 Switch between dark and light themes in Windows from the system tray (AKA notification area)

+Inspired by the dark mode toggle included in recent versions of Ubuntu.

 ## Setup

 1. Install [AutoHotkey](https://www.autohotkey.com/) v2